-This course consists of eight lecture/seminars of 90 minutes each, to take place in Michaelmas term.
-A 60-minute revision lecture will take place in Easter term.
-Students are expected to write four supervision essays for this course.
-There will be four centrally organised supervisions in Michaelmas term, and one revision supervision in Easter term.
+This course consists of 8 lectures of 90 minutes, in Lent Term, plus a revision Lecture in Easter term.
+There will be three one-hour supervisions alongside the course plus one revision supervision, centrally organised by the course leader.
 In addition, there will be two supervisions of 30 minutes each (one at the end of Michaelmas and one at the beginning of Lent term) for students to discuss their chosen coursework project.
-Supervisors for coursework projects will be assigned by the course leader after submission of titles and abstracts on Friday 23 February 2024.

-Paper 15: 4: Music in Jazz-Age Paris
+Paper 15: 4: Troubadours and Trouvères

-Course Leader: Katharine Ellis
+Course Leader: Joseph Mason